 1/ Who Is In STB?

 As mentioned elsewhere in the site, STB has a small team of sports people (scientists, teachers/coaches and technologists).
 Different people have been part of the team (contributing to STB) through the years and currently the active ones include:- Sal, Stu and myself (Julian).
-Sal has an exercise/sports science background; , loves soccer, coaches a youth team, works as an engineer/developer and at one point was considering venturing into a sports tech startup.
+Sal has an exercise/sports science background; loves soccer, coaches a youth team, works as an engineer/developer and at one point was considering venturing into a sports tech startup.
 Stu also has an exercise/sports science background; he’s a triathlete and coach, an ice hockey club strength coach, a teacher and at the same time working on a PhD with wearable sensors and triathletes.
-Julian (that’s me) has a mechanical engineering background; I’m into flatwater kayaking and coached briefly, but worked mostly in engineering and design until I used Inertia Sensors (IMUs) in sports and decided I have found my passion in applying technology in sports.
+Julian (that’s me) has a mechanical engineering background; I’m into flatwater kayaking and coached briefly, but worked mostly in engineering and design until I went back to Uni to do a PhD and got to use Inertia Sensors (IMUs) in sports.
+That’s when I discovered my passion in applying technology in sports.

 2/ Sports Tech Shoutouts

 We come across lots of interesting stories in the sports technology world on a regular basis.
 Very often through word of mouth.
 We pick out a few every month (or so) to feature them in what we call “Sports Tech Shoutouts” post.
 It is basically that: shoutouts of sports tech organisations who had news of product launches, new product features, new research being developed, interesting innovations, or new partnerships or collaborations or initiatives that will lead to more of all the above mentioned.
 The common theme of course is that they centre around athletes and promoting sports/fitness and there’s a cool technology or innovation behind them.
-If you haven’t seen them, check them out here: Sports Tech Shoutouts (note: we used to call them Top 5 Sports Tech News and decided it needs a change in 2021 :D)
+If you haven’t seen them, check them out here: Sports Tech Shoutouts.

 3/ Startup Spotlight